spyking-circus/spyking-circus/docs_sphinx/introduction/install.rst

 Requirements for CUDA
 ---------------------

-Using CUDA is highly recommended since it can drastically increase the speed of algorithm.
-To use it, you need to have a working CUDA environment installed onto the machine, and install the package as explained above.
+Using CUDA_ is highly recommended since it can drastically increase the speed of algorithm.
+To use it, you need to have a working CUDA_ environment installed onto the machine, and install the package as explained above.

-Dependencies for the SpyKING CIRCUS
+Dependencies requiered by the SpyKING CIRCUS
 -----------------------------------

 There are various packages that are useful but not necessary for working with